Henri Julien Album, 1916: 5

 In the winter of 1908, Julien suffered a severe attack of influenza in Ottawa.
 Before he was fully recovered he went to Québec to sketch the city’s tercentennial celebrations.
 On September 17, 1908 after leaving the office of the Montréal Star, he died suddenly while walking on St James Street.

-In 1938, the National Art Gallery held a major exhibition of his work, the time that a cartoonist has been so honoured.
+In 1938, the National Art Gallery held a major exhibition of his work, the first time that a cartoonist had been so honoured.

 BOOK GRAPHIC COLLECTION: